pschachte/wybe/WYBE.md

 coordinate(?x,?y) = pos
 ```

-Additionally, two procedures are automatically generated for each *member*:
+Additionally, two procedures are automatically generated for each named
-one to access the member, and one to mutate it.
+*member*: one to access the member, and one to mutate it.
 The first has the prototype:

 > *member*`(structure:`*type*`,` `?value:`*memtype*`)`